1. PURPOSE AND SCOPE

 Our Websites may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these websites or services.

-If you live in a country in the EEA, the data that we collect from you may be transferred to, and stored at, a destination outside the EEA.
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-By submitting your personal data, you agree to this transfer, storing or processing.
+If you live in a country in the UK and/or EEA, the data that we collect from you may be transferred to, and stored at, a destination outside the UK and/or EEA (as applicable).
+It may also be processed by staff operating outside the UK and/or EEA who work for us or for one of our suppliers.

-To ensure that your personal data is secure, we will only transfer information to a country outside of the EEA where we do so in accordance with the GDPR.
+To ensure that your personal data is secure, we will only transfer information to a country outside of the UK and/or EEA where we do so in accordance with the applicable data protection laws.
 This requires that one of the following conditions apply:

 • the European commission has decided that the country provides an adequate level of protection for your personal data (in accordance with Article 45 of the GPDR);